A Commitment to Public Policy

 How students approach problems and the ability to write clearly and coherently is instrumental in public policy analysis.
 The committee will pay close attention to the applicant’s statement of purpose and GRE analytical writing score.

 All applicants are required to take the Graduate Record Exam (GRE) general test.
-GRE scores dated before August 2012 are no longer valid.
+GRE scores dated before August 2013 are no longer valid.
 The LSAT and GMAT cannot be substituted for the GRE.
 To assist you in preparing to take the GRE, free GRE Preparation Tests are now available online.
 All applicants from countries in which the official language is not English are required to take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
-We will only accept TOEFL tests administered by the Educational Testing Service (ETS) and sent to us directly by the TOEFL office.
-For Fall 2018, TOEFL tests taken before June 1, 2016 will not be accepted even if your score was reported to Berkeley.
+We will only accept TOEFL tests administered by the Educational Testing Service (ETS) and reported directly by the TOEFL office.
+TOEFL scores are valid for two years after the test date.
+For Fall 2019, TOEFL tests taken before June 1, 2017 will not be accepted even if your score was reported to Berkeley.
 To send an official score report, the institution code for Berkeley is 4833.
 More information about evidence of English language proficiency, including qualifying for an exemption, can be found here.

 Three Letters of Recommendation